l1quidwater/rsc-automate/README.md

 </p>

 # RSC Autopost Service
-A robust and versatile solution for automated service marketing through Python, developed for RSC.
+A robust and versatile solution for automated service marketing through Python, developed for RSC. *I personally do not run this, and I have no responsibility for the users of this resource.*

 ## Installation
 ### 1. Package Installation